 We don't want you to spend time on the full application if your project does not meet the eligibility requirements as established in the state Community Preservation Act law.
 If your project is eligible, the full application is due on Friday, September 28, 2018.

 Check out our eligibility table.
 Funds can only support capital projects for affordable housing, historic preservation, and parks and open space.
 It can't be used for operations, maintenance, or programming.APPLICATION REQUIREMENTS

 You'll find funding priorities outlined in the Community Preservation Plan.
-Although the Pilot has ended, the guidelines outlined in this first application will help you understand the intention of CPA funds.
+Although the Pilot has ended, the guidelines outlined in this first application will help you understand the intention of Community Preservation funds.
 For the fall round we will accept planning and design applications.
-An upper limit of what you can apply for has not yet been set.A few things to keep in mind:
+An upper limit of what you can apply for has not yet been set.QUESTIONS?

 The Community Preservation Committee seeks projects where: